Select a Topic

 If you don't see the appropriate club or land manager on the drop-down list, you can add it by clicking the link to add a new club or land manager located above the drop-down list.
 In addition to the club or land manager's name, you will need to provide a URL for the official website and a location for the club or land manager.
 Also, be sure to locate the club or land manager on the map as close to its physical address as possible—note that in some cases, this will not be at the trail system.

 We love seeing content from all over the world.
 However, since we're a US-based site, we request that all descriptions are translated to English.
 Contributors can leave the original language text below the English version.
 As international land-use regulations often differ from those in the U.S., please be patient with our review process and feel free to send along any links or information that may help verify the area being open to the public.

-My trail/hike is multi-use, is there an easy way to copy it to MTB Project?
+My trail is multi-use, is there an easy way to copy it between Adventure Projects sites?

-Please make a note in the description that the trail/hike is multi-use, and an admin can copy it over while maintaining your ownership.
+Please make a note in the description that the trail is multi-use, and an admin can copy it over while maintaining your ownership.
 Note that your login information works across all our sites.

 How do I add and designate a route for an event?

 This is not possible on Hiking Project.
 Please see the Trail Run Project/MTB Project FAQ about adding a race or event.